The Northern Beaches is home to 5 stunning coastal lagoons or estuaries:

 Sweeping leaves down the drain, washing the car on the driveway and using chemical products around the home all damage the water quality in our creeks, lagoons and beaches.

-Council manages the entrances of the lagoons to reduce the risk of flooding to surrounding properties.
-Once the water in each lagoon reaches a specific level, Council mechanically opens the entrance to let the water drain into the sea.
+To help protect the community and properties, Council carefully monitor and manages the lagoon entrances.
+When the water in each lagoon reaches a specific level, we will mechanically open the entrance to let the water drain into the sea.

-Attempting to open the lagoons below these predetermined levels often proves unsuccessful and adversely impacts the ecosystem.
-Several other natural factors affect Council’s ability to mechanically open the lagoons, including the forecast rainfall, tide, ocean swell and the height of the sand berm at the entrance.
-It is important to note that in times of very heavy rainfall and/or strong ocean swell, mechanically opening the lagoon may not prevent flooding.
+Attempting to opening lagoons below these levels is usually unsuccessful and harms the local ecosystem.
+The decision to open a lagoon also depends on other natural factors like forecast rainfall, tide, ocean swell and the height of the sand berm at the entrance.
+Even with very heavy rainfall and/or strong ocean swell, mechanically opening the lagoon may not prevent flooding.

-Council in partnership with Manly Hydraulics Laboratory and the NSW Government have developed a flood warning webpage that provides real-time information on rainfall conditions and water levels in a number of our creeks and lagoons.
+Council in partnership with Manly Hydraulics Laboratory and the NSW Government provide a flood warning webpage tool that provides real-time information on rainfall conditions and water levels in a number of our creeks and lagoons.

 How does Council manage Narrabeen Lagoon entrance?